IIEWFL/prog6212-part-2-nikkigordhan/README.md

 <h4> How to run the application: </h4>
 <h5> For a developer: </h5>
 <p> Step 1: Open up the Calculate_Self_Study_Hours folder. </br>
-Step 2: Navigate to the Config.xml to change the connection string.</br> Step 2: Click on the solution file ST10108243_NikkiGordhan_PROG6212_PoE_Part2.sln. </br>
+Step 2: Navigate to the Config.xml to change the connection string,change the connection to guide it to your Database on your local PC.</br>
-Step 3: The project will open up in Visual Studio IDE, build and run the project. </br>
+Step 3: Run the ST10108243_NikkiGordhan_PROG6212_PoE_Part2.sln. </br>
  </p>

 <h5> For a regular user: </h5>